 In order to bring more renewable resources into our liquid detergent formulas, P&G has partnered with DuPont to repurpose agricultural waste (corn stover) into a bioethanol solvent, which replaces the petroleum-based solvents that are not renewable.
 This bioethanol material will be produced at DuPont’s new biorefinery in Nevada, the world’s largest bioethanol refinery, producing 30 million gallons per year with zero net carbon emissions.

-Most recently, Tide purclean™ brought a new innovation to the detergent market in the U.S. with a formula that is 65% bio-based—the first bio-based detergent with the cleaning power of Tide!
+Most recently, Tide purclean™ brought a new innovation to the detergent market in the U.S. with a formula that is 75% plant-based—the first plant-based detergent with the cleaning power of Tide!

 What about Renewable Materials for Packaging?

 Tide detergent bottles are 100% recyclable and contain at least 25% post-consumer recycled plastic.
 This means when we make a bottle, 25% of the content comes from previously used plastic, and when the bottle is empty, you can recycle it!
 This use of recycled products contributes to the renewable economy, providing plastic for other uses.
 We support residential recycling through our membership in The Recycling Partnership (TRP) and this, in turn, will eventually enable us to increase our use of post-consumer recycled materials in our packaging.